BT tank: World War II

 During the Second World War in Europe, BT-5 and BT-7 tanks were used in the 1939 Soviet invasion of Poland.
 The Red Army planned to replace the BT tank series with the T-34 and had just begun doing so when Operation Barbarossa, the German invasion of the Soviet Union, began on 22 June 1941.

 BT-series tanks took part in large numbers in the battles that followed during 1941, during which thousands were abandoned or destroyed.
+To explain the catastrophe, communist historians labelled them obsolete and until the collapse of the Soviet Union, the number of Soviet tanks was never officially named.
 A few remained in use in 1942, but rarely saw combat against German forces after that time.

 During the final weeks of World War II, a significant number of BT-7 tanks took part in the Soviet invasion of Manchuria in August 1945, seeing combat against Japanese occupation forces in Northeast China.
 This was the last combat action for the BT tanks.